ParallelMaths/parallel/pages/8-22-rattlebacks.md

 Each of the following belongs to a sequence of consecutive years, where each number in the sequence contains at least one repeated digit.

-Which of them belongs to the next such sequence of at least twenty year
+Which of them belongs to the next such sequence of at least twenty years?

 * [ ] 2099
 * [x] 2120